sajmoon/Lofsdalen/README.md

 or:
 sencha app build

 PS!
-This should vopy webfiles to /phonegap/wwww
+This should copy webfiles to /phonegap/wwww

 # Check it out on a local phone.
 cd phonegap